3sd/ansible/README.md

 sudo apt-get install ansible
 ```

-As long as your host is in ansible's `[workstations]` host group, you should be able to configure the rest of the workstation with:
+As long as your host is in ansible's `[workstation]` host group, you should then be able to configure the rest of the workstation with:

 ```
 ansible-playbook /etc/ansible/playbooks/workstation.yml -c local
 ```

-## Backups
+## Backup

+All hosts with the backed-up role create local snapshots of selected directories every four hours.
+These backups can be collected by backup servers, which will carry out point in time (pit) backups on a four hourly, daily, weekly and yearly basis.